Student Handbook

 Volunteers are a vital part of our students' education.
 To volunteer in a school during the school year, an application must be completed online.
 All volunteers must receive clearance through the Washington Access to Criminal History (WATCH) before volunteering.
 Clearance is granted for one school year only.

-Volunteers can work directly with the office or a classroom teacher, with our Booster Club, or with our Counselor through our Watch D.O.G.S and M.O.M.S program.
+Volunteers can work directly with the office, a classroom teacher, our Booster Club, or other school programs.

 School Procedures